Sooryan98/Automatic-recognition-of-gait-related-disabilities-using-machine-learning-/README.md

 GaitDisabilityML

 Description:
 GaitDisabilityML represents an open-source initiative dedicated to the automated identification of gait-related disabilities through the application of advanced machine learning methodologies.
-The project employs a diverse array of algorithms, including k-Nearest Neighbors (kNN), Dense Neural Networks (DNN), Long Short-Term Memory (LSTM), and others, with the overarching goal of contributing to the progression of assistive technologies.
+The project employs a diverse array of algorithms, including k-nearest Neighbors (kNN), Dense Neural Networks (DNN), Long Short-Term Memory (LSTM), and others, with the overarching goal of contributing to the progression of assistive technologies.
 This contribution seeks to furnish a robust and precise solution for the identification and comprehension of gait impairments.
+The disabilities recognized currently are: Parkinson's Disease and Stroke with the ability to extend to identifying Pain in the leg and Pain in the back

 Key Features:
 1. **Data Acquisition:** Employing OpenCV and MediaPipe, the project extracts pertinent information from a recorded video sourced from an Android phone.
 This process, centered on simplicity, ensures the efficient collection of data vital for gait analysis.